 A last will and testament helps protect your family and property, and enables you to decide where you would prefer your assets to go in the event of your death.
 A will can be used to:

-- leave property for other assets to people or organizations
+- leave property, real estate, personal items, cash, and other assets to people or organizations

 - determine how your assets will be distributed to family or organizations